docs

 API-Specific Differences

-Besides the nomenclature for the basic concepts, several additional naming differences need to be considered to harmonize the usage together with OpenUI5 controls:
+Besides the nomenclature for the basic concepts, several additional naming differences apply when using Web Components alongside OpenUI5 controls:

 Using UI5 Web Components in OpenUI5 Applications

-Before using external Web Components packages in your application, prepare your project by adding the ui5-tooling-modules UI5 Tooling extension and configuring your ui5.yaml.
+Before using Web Components packages in your application, follow these steps in your project directory:

 builder: